oshd-slf/FSM2oshd/README.md

 ## Building and running the model

 The main computation routines of FSM2oshd are located in the **./src/core** folder.
 For demonstration purposes, the model can be run for a point simulation using input data stored in a text file (**./data**).
+In addition to the meteorological input data used in the original FSM2 version [(Essery, 2015)](#Essery2015), FSM2oshd requires input of 24h snowfall sums and canopy transmissivity for direct shortwave radiation (which should be approximated by the constant value of sky view fraction if such a time series is not available).
 The code for handling model setup and input/output operations related to the text file driving option is found in the **./src/txt** folder.

 We are currently working on creating example files that can be used to run FSM2oshd in its grid mode, and we anticipate making them available in the near future.